dopecodez/Wikipedia/CONTRIBUTING.md

 # Contributing

 We welcome patches and features.
 There are however a few things that are required before your pull request can be merged.
-Make sure you cut a branch from develop and all PRs pointed towards master.
+Point your forked repo to master and raise an MR. We currently have 100% test coverage, so please try to write some test cases to cover any new code introduced.

 # Tests